skadakar/taky-docker/readme.md

 https://hub.docker.com/r/skadakar/taky

+## Tags

+Nightly is built on the main taky github repo.

+Next is built on the next branch of the taky repo.

+Version specifics are manual builds based on pip installer with corresponding version numbers.

 ## Use
 Use -u 1000:1000 to avoid running as root, make sure 1000:1000 has read/write to whatever you've mapped /data to.